AdityaKr015/Self-Driving-Car-Road-Signs-Object-Detection-/README.md

 ## **Implementation**

-The implementation of the Object Detection project was carried out in a systematic manner, beginning with dataset preparation and ending with real-time detection results.
-The entire workflow was executed in Google Colab using GPU acceleration for efficient training and testing.
+The implementation of the Object Detection project was done in systematic manner, started with dataset preparation and ending with real time detection results.The entire workflow was executed in Google Colab for free NVIDIA Tesla T4 GPU for effecient and fast training and testing.

 ### 1. **Dataset Integration**

-•	The dataset was created and managed using Roboflow, which allowed image uploading, annotation, and preprocessing.
+•	The dataset was created and managed using Roboflow, which allowed image uploading, annotation, preprocessing, and data augmentation.

 •	Each image was annotated with bounding boxes marking the location of objects.

-•	The final dataset was exported in YOLO-compatible format (with training, validation, and test splits).
+•	The final dataset was exported in YOLO compatible format (with training, validation, and test splits).

-•	The dataset was then imported into the Colab environment for model training.
+•	The dataset was then imported into the Google Colab environment for model training.

 ### 2. **Environment Setup**